The Importance of CEPH Accreditation for Public Health Degrees

 Note on Program Accreditation

 The Council on Education for Public Health (CEPH) Board of Councilors acted at its September 6, 2019, meeting to accredit the Master of Public Health (MPH) Program at Walden University for a five-year term, based on an application for accreditation submitted on February 3, 2018.
 On June 5, 2020, the CEPH Board of Councilors accredited the Doctor of Public Health (DrPH) at Walden University, after reviewing an accreditation application submitted on April 21, 2020.
 CEPH is an independent agency recognized by the U.S. Department of Education to accredit schools of public health and programs of public health.
 CEPH accreditation provides assurance that the program has been evaluated and met accepted public health profession standards in practice, research, and service.
-For a copy of the final self-study document and/or final accreditation report, please contact the dean of the School of Health Sciences ([email protected]).
+For a copy of the final self-study document and/or final accreditation report, please contact the dean of the College of Health Sciences and Public Policy ([email protected]).

 Note on Certification: